-Opportunities for herbal medicine careers, homeopathy and other alternative health treatments have been on the increase globally in recent times due to people increasingly seeking alternative treatments.
+Opportunities for herbal medicine careers, homeopathy, and other alternative health treatments have been on the increase globally in recent times due to people increasingly seeking these types of treatments.

-I never encourage people to get too focused on job market statistics whether they be good or bad, because they talk about averages and means, most of which becomes significantly less important when compared to the other key factors which determine the success or not of an individual securing and keeping a particular job.
+I never encourage people to get too focused on job market statistics.
+Whether they be good or bad, they refer to averages and means, most of which become significantly less important when compared to the other key factors that determine the success of an individual securing and keeping a particular job.
 Things like how passionate the person is for that type of work (which comes across in things like job interviews), how much they are prepared to network and access the underground job market, how committed and persistent they are to make it work once they secure a position, and in the case of being self-employed how entrepreneurial and creative they are in their approaches to gaining clients, and most importantly what sort of reputation they begin to establish in regard to their competence and popularity in their field.

 I’m not sure if there are any legal barriers to you commencing work in the homeopathy/herbal medicine careers in countries like Australia or New Zealand.

 Here are some useful links that you may like to have a look at to help answer that question: www.homeopathy.co.nz and www.homeopathyoz.org